securityfirst/tent-content/contents_ru/travel/vehicles/beginner/considerations.md

 [Title]: # (Соображения)
 [Order]: # (2)

-Importa
-t issues to take i
+Important issues to take into consideration when planning a journey include:
-to co
-sideratio
- whe
- pla

-i
-g a jour
-ey i
-clude:

-*   Rece
-t i
-cide
-ts o
- the route. *Check the Dashboard for i formatio about your area*
+*   Recent incidents on the route. *Check the Dashboard for information about your area*
 *   Weather
-*   Le
-gth of jour
-ey - time of departure/ arrival?
+*   Length of journey - time of departure/ arrival?
-*   Should you travel i
+*   Should you travel in convoy with another vehicle?
- co
-voy with a
-other vehicle?
-*   Commu
-icatio
-s schedule
-*   Checkpoi
+*   Communications schedule
-ts e
- route - what is the process for passi g through?
-(See Checkpoi ts lesso for advice o this)
+*   Checkpoints en route - what is the process for passing through?
+(See Checkpoints lesson for advice on this)
-*   Other da
-gerous poi
-ts e
- route (does the route pass through a area co trolled by military, a warlord or local leader).
-Has egotiatio bee carried out a d permissio s obtai ed a d u derstood prior to leavi g?
-Crossi gs of co flict li es a d through i secure areas should be rigorously checked before travelli g.
+*   Other dangerous points en route (does the route pass through an area controlled by military, a warlord or local leader).
+Has negotiation been carried out and permissions obtained and understood prior to leaving?
+Crossings of conflict lines and through insecure areas should be rigorously checked before travelling.
-*   Safe 'waypoi
+*   Safe 'waypoints' en route
-ts' e
- route
-*   Refuelli
-g stops
-*   Suste
+*   Refuelling stops
-a
-ce/ food stops
+*   Sustenance/ food stops
-*   What is your pla
+*   What is your plan in the event of a car accident or breakdown?
- i
- the eve
-t of a car accide
-t or breakdow
-?